Kamehameha Schools - Investment Management

 Our ‘Āina (Land)

-of renewable energy for the state is located on Kamehameha Schools ‘āina
+37.5% of commercial renewable energy for the state is located on KS ‘āina

 aina classification